The Badlanders: Plot

 In 1898, two men are released from the Arizona Territorial Prison.
 One, mining engineer and geologist Peter Van Hoek, nicknamed the "Dutchman", tells the warden he was framed for the robbery of a gold shipment from the Lisbon Mine.
 The other, John McBain, killed Bascomb, the man who cheated him out of his land.

-The two men head separately to the town of Prescott, where neither is welcome.
+The two men head separately to the town of Prescott, location of the Lisbon Mine, where neither is welcome.
 The marshal, whom Van Hoek accuses of framing him, orders him to leave town on the next stagecoach, at sundown the next day.
+The Dutchman gives his word that he will be on the stage.
 At the hotel, the Dutchman meets guest Ada Winton, the lonely mistress of Cyril Lounsberry.

 McBain rescues a Mexican woman, Anita, when men accost her on the street.
 Though Leslie, the deputy, saves McBain's life in the ensuing fight, he gives McBain the same deadline to leave, even though McBain's folks settled the township.
 A grateful Anita invites McBain to stay in her place, and the two are attracted to each other.
 She admits having been a prostitute but McBain finally does not care.

-The Dutchman gets Sample to introduce him to Lounsberry.
+The Dutchman gets prominent businessman Sample, whom he knew when he worked at the mine as an engineer, to introduce him to Lounsberry, whose wife owns the Lisbon Mine.
 Lounsberry had married Bascomb's homely sister for her money.
 Van Hoek offers to sell him gold ore from an extremely rich deposit that only he knows about.
 It is worth at least $200,000, but Van Hoek will be satisfied with half that amount in cash.
-He lies when Lounsberry jokingly asks if it is from his wife's Lisbon Mine.
+He lies when Lounsberry jokingly asks if it is from his wife's mine.
 The prospect of being a rich man in his own right and leaving for Europe with Ada makes Lounsberry agree.

 Van Hoek recruits a reluctant McBain and demolition expert Vincente for his scheme.
 They time it so the explosion needed to extract the ore goes off at the same time as the regular blasting.
 They get the ore out, but when Van Hoek and McBain take it to Lounsberry, he tries to double cross them.
-Leslie is killed and McBain wounded in the ensuing gunfight.
+Leslie, who is working with Lounsberry, is killed and McBain wounded in the ensuing gunfight.
 Van Hoek takes McBain to Anita's place and digs out the bullet, then leaves in a wagon with the gold.
 However, Lounsberry, Sample and their men soon corner him in town during a fiesta.
 McBain goes to the Dutchman's aid.
 Then Anita has her many Mexican friends surround and disarm the villains.
 Van Hoek entrusts McBain and Anita with the gold, telling them he will meet them later in Durango to split it up equally.
-Then, keeping his word, he leaves on the stagecoach with fellow passenger Ada.
+Then, keeping his word to the sheriff, he leaves on the stagecoach with fellow passenger Ada.